 bells, as if she were a garbage truck backing up.

-If nothing else, this might be a good “intro” into a lesson about using metaphors correctly in English writing and speech.
+If nothing else, this might be a good “intro” into a lesson about using metaphors and similes correctly (and, how they are different) in English writing and speech.

 See you next time,

 Posted by lhobbs at June 13, 2008 11:29 AM